shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 * 1 tsp Worcestershire Sauce
 * ½ can of Tomato Paste

-For Garnish
+For the Toppings

 * 1 Yellow Onion, diced
-* 1 bunch Cilantro, chopped
+* 1 Cilantro, chopped
-* 2 cups Shredded cheese
+* 2 cups Shredded Cheese
 * 1 Avocado, cubed
 * Corn Tortillas, warmed

 #### DIRECTIONS

-1. Add the chilis to an [Instant Pot](https://amzn.to/3qfNYCZ) and cook until blistered, 1 minute.
+1. Add the dried chilis to an [Instant Pot](https://amzn.to/3qfNYCZ) and cook on saute mode until blistered, 1 minute.
 2. Remove the chilis and add them to a blender along with the chicken broth, mix thoroughly.
+Set aside.
 3. Season the chuck with salt and pepper.
-4. Oil the Instant Pot and add a layer of the chuck.
+4. Add oil to the Instant Pot and then add a layer of the chuck.
 Allow it to sear and form a crust.
 Repeat until all the meat has had a chance to brown.
-Set meat aside.
+Set the meat aside.
-5. Add onions to the Instant Pot and cook until translucent.
+5. Add onions to the oil and cook until they become translucent and soften.
-6. Next, add the garlic, cinnamon, cumin, allspice, and oregano to the Instant Pot.
-Stir to combine and allow it to cook until it becomes fragrant about 1-2 minutes.
+6. Next, add the garlic, cinnamon, cumin, allspice, and oregano.
+Stir to combine and cook until it becomes fragrant about 1-2 minutes.
-7. Add the meat, blender chili puree, Worcestershire sauce, apple cider vinegar, fish sauce, black beans, and tomato into the Instant Pot.
+7. Add the reserved meat and blender chili puree, along with the Worcestershire sauce, apple cider vinegar, fish sauce, black beans, and tomato paste to the Instant Pot.
 8. Secure the lid and cook on manual high pressure for 40 minutes (this cooking time is for high elevation.
 You can reduce the cooking time for lower elevation).
-9. Garnish with onion, cilantro, cheese, and avocado.
-Serve with warm corn tortillas.
+9. Serve as a stew and top with onion, cilantro, cheese, and avocado.
+Warm corn tortillas are always a nice touch.

+#### ABOUT THE MEAL